colinaut/action-form/README.md

 * novalidate - sets novalidate on form.
 * auto-error - automatically adds af-error elements for fields that require validation, unless there is already a matching af-error.
 Also adds af-error and af-group-count for fieldsets with `data-group`.
 * store - Stores all field values in local storage and refills fields on reload.
 Local storage is cleared after 'reset' or a successful 'submit'.
 Local storage key is as `action-form-${id}` where id is either the value of `store="name"`, the id of the action-form, the id of the form, or a random string.
 This is held in this.storeKey property.
+* store-listener - adds a listener for the "storage" event so it will update field values to match the store if a the same form is updated in another open browser tab.
 * data-button.prev - text for previous buttons; defaults to "Prev"
 * data-button.next - text for next buttons; defaults to "Next"
 * data-button.submit - text for submit buttons; defaults to "Submit"